Matt8white/MQTT-PubSub-Dashboard/README.md

 pip install paho-mqtt
 ```
 Then you just need to run `python subscriber.py` on the server and
 `python publisher.py` on the sender machine.
+(Arguments may be needed, see code for details)

 In order to correctly store and plot the information sent by the publisher you